akononovicius/eleven-league-scheduler/full-season-app/README.md

 To account for a possible bigger variation in team strengths the "modified rolls" match resolution variant is further modified.
-First important change is that goals are treated as opportunities (roll standard die on a roll of 4+ the goal is scored).
-The second change is that now stronger teams get additional opportunities based on difference in team strength ranking.
-So, if the "World class" team plays "Normal team", the "World class" team would get 2 additional opportunities.
+First important change is that goals are treated as opportunities (roll standard die, on a roll of 4+ the goal is scored).
+The second change is that now the stronger teams get additional opportunities based on the difference in team strength rank.
+So, if the "World class" team plays "Normal team", the "World class" team would get 2 additional opportunities (not 1 as per the original rules).

 **Note:** In theory, the leagues managed by the Full Season App, do not interfere with the leagues managed by the Eleven Scheduler App.